barryclark/jekyll-now/_posts/2021-03-23-10-predictions-for-cloud-native-in-2021-the-devops-conference.md

 🛠 Tech
 1. More Rust in Cloud Native
 1. Cross Cloud becomes (more) real
-1. Web Assembly and eBFP
+1. Web Assembly and eBPF
 1. [Kubernetes on the Edge](https://docs.google.com/document/d/1YFimQftjkTUsxNGTsKdakvP7cJtJgCTqViH2kwJOrsc/edit#)

 👩🏻‍💻 DevOps